Safe Travel Practices and How to Operate a Forklift at a High Speed

 - Reduce speed and sound horn at all intersections

-- Reduce speed when making turns and turn steering wheel in a smooth, sweeping motion
+- Reduce speed when making turns and turn the steering wheel in a smooth, sweeping motion

 - Lift and lower grades slowly

-- Avoid driving over loose objects on floor
+- Avoid driving over loose objects on the floor.

-What is the Correct Distance Between Traveling Forklifts?
+What Is the Ideal Traveling Distance Between Forklifts?

 The three-second rule is the same for automobiles on the road and is just as important for forklifts.
 In a busy workplace like a warehouse, sight limitations and loud noises may prevent an operator from noticing everything around them, which increases the risk of accidents.
 Driving at a safe speed, and using the three-second rule as the travel distance between forklifts, will help forklift drivers prevent collisions with other operators and be able to break in time for a hazard or accident, without causing the forklift to become unstable.